How Do I Comment on an Application

 Objection to and support for an application

 Details of planning applications can be found online at Public Access For Planning.
-Planning applications are also available for inspection online at the Civic Centre during normal office hours.
+Planning applications are available for inspection online at the Civic Centre (subject to close during government restrictions) during normal office hours.

 Publication of comments